open-eid/CDOC2/cdoc2-system-docs/docs/03_system_architecture/ch06_ID_authentication_protocol.md

 In case the attacker is able to hijack the network connections between the CDOC2 Client and CSS servers and redirect the connection attempts from the real CSS servers to attacker itself, attacker is also able to masquerade to Client as real CSS server and is also observe the values of the transmitted capsule shares.
 Attacker might be able to present a self-signed X.509 HTTPS certificate, or it might be able to present a valid X.509 HTTPS certificate from the real CA as well.
 In case the CDOC2 Client doesn't verify the identity of the CSS server, it is not able to tell a difference between the attacker and real CSS server.

-It is essential that CDOC2 Clients authenticate, which servers they are connecting to and that they are verifying the HTTPS X.509 certificates against the whitelisted values in the configuration file.
+It is essential that CDOC2 Clients authenticate which servers they are connecting to and that they are verifying the HTTPS X.509 certificates against the whitelisted values in the configuration file.

 ### Protection against compromised CSS servers